Ancient China: How Do We Live?

 Progress Reports: At the Seventh Grade level students first experience progress reports with letter grades.
 They have weekly study skills classes and work with their advisors to set academic and social goals for themselves.
 At the end of the first and second trimesters students lead their own academic conference for their parents, sharing a portfolio of their academic work that they have prepared with their advisor.

-Canada Trip: In early spring, the Junior High students spend five days in Canada, visiting Québec City and Montréal, to increase their exposure to the French language and to the French cultural presence in North America.
-This annual capstone experience gives students an opportunity to use their French skills in practical, real-world settings as they interact with native speakers in local businesses.
-During the trip, the students also visit a local school, finally meeting the Canadian students who had been their penpals since the fall.
+Canada Trip: In alternating years, the Junior High students spend five days in Canada, visiting Québec City and Montréal, to increase their exposure to the French language and to the French cultural presence in North America.
+This experience gives students an opportunity to use their French skills in practical, real-world settings as they interact with native speakers in local businesses.
+During the trip, the students also visit a local school, finally meeting their Canadian penpals.

 After School Programs